billroy/bitlash-commander/README.md

 		- best handled with push to the control id
 		- control can ignore the update or note it to trigger refresh

-- BUG: index.html canvas is not wide enough for iPad/iPhone

 - remove reply handler infra

 - button control
-	- BUG: no display indication that a repeat button is repeating
 	- BUG: dragging a path leaves the label and readout in the wrong place
-	- inherit from BaseControl before adding a lot of controls

 - server:
 	- for viewer nodes: fetch remote data for a chart on demand